rabblerouser/rabblerouser-publisher/README.md

 The `data` field will be decoded and parsed, resulting in an event object with `type` and `data` attributes as described above.

-### `consumer.on`

-Accepts an `eventType` string, and a `handler` function that will be called whenever an event of that type is received.
-The `handler` will be passed only the `data` field of the received object (not the type, or any of the metadata), and it should return a Promise.
-The resolution of that promise will be used to indicate whether or not the event was processed successfully.
-Events that fail to process will be retried again until they succeed. *This may change in the future, see [this issue](https://github.com/rabblerouser/rabblerouser-core/issues/132) for more discussion of event failures, and how we might address the problem of invalid events that can never succeed, and would thus clog the stream*

 ## Demo